eadsjr/pgdoc/docs/CONTRIBUTING.md

 # Contributing to pg-doc

 Thank you for your help!
+Feedback and suggestions are welcome.

 ## Code of Conduct